cyrraz/plothist/docs/usage/utilities.rst

 Save figure
 ===========

 When saving a figure, doing ``fig.savefig(path, bbox_inches="tight")`` works great.
 It will crop all the unnecessary white space by reducing the final figure size.
+We recommand this way to save a figure.

 If you want to have a fixed figure size (e.g. when putting plots into a LaTeX document), the option matplotlib provides is to call ``fig.tight_layout()`` then saving without ``bbox_inches`` argument.
 This will keep the figure size to the default value or the value you specify in ``plt.figure()``, but it will also change the size and position of the sub-plots, which usually have a negative effect on the overall appearance of the figure.